The Centre for Alternative Technology (CAT)

 CAT has been an influential focus of environmental innovation for over forty years.
 As a dedicated member of its core staff I was an enthusiast for its general mission, and this confident optimism colours some of the material in this section.

 In recent years it appears that some of this confidence was misplaced.
-It has to be frankly acknowledged that as of late 2014, CAT is in a difficult situation, having narrowly avoided complete collapse in the immediately preceding years.
-Staff, turnover and activity are all sharply reduced relative to the apogee of 2003-8 when the organisation was still growing strongly.
-Many of the features for which CAT has become famous, such as workplace democracy, narrow wage differentials, a residential community 'walking its talk', and generating most of its own energy, are in abeyance.
+It has to be frankly acknowledged that as of late 2014, CAT was in a difficult situation, having narrowly avoided complete collapse in the immediately preceding years.
+Staff, turnover and activity were all sharply reduced relative to the apogee of 2003-8 when the organisation was still growing strongly.
+Many of the features for which CAT has become famous, such as workplace democracy, narrow wage differentials, a residential community 'walking its talk', and generating most of its own energy, were in abeyance.

 I would like to refer to a number of items from the pre-crisis CAT, unblemished by the recent disappointments.